calebomondi/fvkry-hardhat/README.md

 ![Image](https://github.com/user-attachments/assets/401154ff-2157-48b1-ba00-b31717a689e6)

 ## Overview
-FVKRY PRVNTA is a financial discipline tool designed to help virtual asset owners manage impulsive spending and trading by locking assets (ETH and ERC-20 tokens) for set durations.
-Users can create multiple sub-vaults within the defined main vaults to manage their locked assets securely.
-By implementing strategic asset locking mechanisms, the protocol provides structure in volatile markets, countering cognitive biases and promoting long-term financial stability.
+FVKRY PRVNTA is a blockchain-based virtual assets and crypto locking platform that aims to enhance financial discipline and promote long-term saving among cryptocurrency and virtual asset owners.
+It allows users to check their impulsive spending and trading habits by allowing them to lock their ETH and ERC-20 tokens in secure vaults that can only be accessed after a predefined lock period ranging from days, weeks, months and upto years.

 ## Features
 - Lock ETH and ERC-20 tokens for a specified duration.